jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 - **On Library Changes**: Refresh only when new items are added to your library
 - **On All Changes**: Refresh for library additions AND all updates (metadata changes, playback status, favorites, etc.)

-## Custom Playlist Scheduling
+## Custom List Scheduling

-Configure individual playlists with their own refresh schedules:
+Configure individual lists with their own refresh schedules:

-- **Per-playlist scheduling**: Each playlist can have its own schedule
+- **Per-list scheduling**: Each list can have its own schedule
 - **Schedule types**: Daily, Weekly, Monthly, Yearly, or Interval
 - **Flexible intervals**: 15 min, 30 min, 1 h, 2 h, 3 h, 4 h, 6 h, 8 h, 12 h, or 24 h
-- **Backward compatible**: Existing playlists continue using legacy Jellyfin scheduled tasks
+- **Backward compatible**: Existing lists continue using legacy Jellyfin scheduled tasks

 ### Schedule Options